maniospas/fairbench-tiny/README.md

 You might have complex arguments in your run that would be a shame to lose.
 In those cases, pass as the only argument a configuration *.fb* file like the ones in *examples/*.
-Scripts can be accompanied by command line arguments, but this behavior is not well-defined right now in case of conflicts - usually you will see an error.
+Scripts can be accompanied by command line arguments, but this behavior is not well-defined right now in case of conflicts - you will either see an error or the command line arguments are overwritten, and this behavior will likely change in the future.

-Run script files like below (you can still provide arguments externally, but these are overwritten by file-specific options):
+Run script files like below:

 ```bash
 ./fbt examples/credit.fb